Bajajsingh/PARTITIONS-/README.md

 # Create a HOWTO document to explain how to add 2 additional drive to a virtual machine.

+Im am using linux
+first step: open vitural box
-Step one: make your virtural machine must be turn off
+.make your virtural machine must be turn off

 . open setting and click on storege